-In 2019, the Authority continued to administer the Atlantic County Home Foreclosure Registry System.
+In 2020, the Authority continued to administer the Atlantic County Home Foreclosure Registry System.
 The creation of the registry website provides code enforcement officials with a tool to combat properties in foreclosure that have become problems due to lack of proper maintenance.
 Through a Shared Services Agreement with the Authority, 20 of Atlantic County's 23 municipalities elected to participate in the program.
 Although the registration fee varies by municipality, the first \$100.00 goes to the vendor, the next \$100.00 to the municipality, the next \$100.00 to the Authority and any excess over that goes to the municipality.
 The program has been highly successful and well received by the participating municipalities.
-In 2019, the economy of Atlantic County improved and the rate of foreclosures decreased which is reflected in the decline of registration fees earned.